-The kitchen is the room where everyone congregates, and as a result, it's usually one of the messiest rooms in the house.
+The kitchen is the room where everyone congregates, and, consequently, it's usually one of the messiest rooms in the house.

-It's these activities especially that require an elevated level of house cleaning and organization.
-Enter the family kitchen cleaning rules.
+It's these activities, especially, that require an elevated level of cleanliness.

 Never put anything on the kitchen counter or table as you come in the door.
 These are forbidden zones.
-To prevent dumping here, create an organized coming home center where the day's items can be temporarily stashed and kept out of the way until needed.
+To prevent dumping here, create an entryway station where the day's items can be temporarily stashed and kept out of the way until needed.

 Always clean up behind yourself.
-If you're old enough to grab your own snack or meal, you're old enough to do some kitchen cleaning, such as putting your dishes away and wiping down the prep area or cook top.
-(See chores for kids by age.)
+If you're old enough to grab your snack or meal, you're old enough to clean up after yourself.
+Put your dishes into the dishwasher (see rule #6 below) and wipe down the prep area or cooktop.

 Always put dirty dishes into the dishwasher, not the sink.
 The dishwasher uses less water than washing dishes by hand.

-Hand wash only the larger, bulkier items that won't fit, or shouldn't be put in (wooden items), the dishwasher.
+Hand wash only the larger, bulkier items that won't fit, or shouldn't be put in (such as wooden pieces), the dishwasher.

 The person who finds a full dishwasher should add dishwashing detergent and start the machine.

-Crummy way to live, with food all over the counter tops.
+Crummy way to live, with food all over the countertops.
 Although insects don't necessarily think this way.
 (Need I say more?)
 The wipe-down-kitchen-counters-after-use rule goes a long way toward keeping the kitchen clean and hygienic.

 Kids - and some grown-ups - have a habit of leaving cabinet doors open after perusing the contents inside.
 Nip this one in the bud.
-Make it a rule everyone is required to close cabinet doors they've opened.
-Ditto for drawers.
+Make sure your kitchen cleaning rules require everyone to close cabinet doors they've opened — ditto for drawers.

-If kids must receive permission for these items, parents can keep tabs on family nutrition easier.
+If kids must receive permission before snacking or grabbing dessert, parents can keep tabs on family nutrition.

-If you eat at, and can reach the counter, the kitchen cleaning rules require you bus your plate.
+If you eat at and can reach the counter, the kitchen cleaning rules require you bus your plate.
 It's only fair, after all, that everyone pitches in.
 (See 4 above.)